Reviewed Online Resources

 Freedom from Asbestos – Protect Children from Asbestos (FRE)

 This lively website has useful and well-written material explaining what asbestos is, where it's used, why it's dangerous, and what to do if you find it.
 The layout and language (in Japanese, English, Chinese, Korean, Tagalog and Thai) are designed for target audiences with one section for younger school children and another for parents (the Japanese website went online in November 2008; other languages were made available in April 2009).
 The text is informative without being frightening: "It is advisable, if possible, to stay away from Asbestos materials, however that does not mean that a single fibre will be harmful...
 Try to avoid Asbestos materials."
 The page detailing where asbestos can be found is very informative as it contains a number of typical examples of installed asbestos-containing products.
-(Reviewed December 2010)
+(Reviewed December 2010; checked August 2025)

 SPAIN